AlexeyLunyakov/SAFE-MACS/README.md

 **The developed solution can be used to:**
 * automate the process of monitoring compliance with safety regulations in healthcare facilities;
-* optimize business processes in the field of medical logistics and HR management.
+* optimize business processes in the field of medical logistics and personnel management.

 **The task involves working with real images of medical workers in a working environment, so the solution includes several key tasks for training models:**
 * accurate determination of the presence of PPE on a person and warning about its absence;